Fidelity Bonds

 Fraudulent activities

-If an employee commits forgery, identity theft, or another fraudulent act to steal money from a client, your business could find itself facing a significant financial loss.
+If an employee commits forgery, identity theft, or another fraudulent act to steal money from your business or a client, a fidelity bond would cover the financial loss.

 Purple check mark